isabella232/argent-mask/app/scripts/controllers/transactions/README.md

 ## txMeta's & txParams

-A txMeta is the "meta" object it has all the random bits of info we need about a transaction on it. txParams are sacred every thing on txParams gets signed so it must be a valid key and be hex prefixed except for the network number.
+A txMeta is the "meta" object it has all the random bits of info we need about a transaction on it. txParams are sacred, everything on txParams gets signed so it must be a valid key and be hex prefixed except for the network number.
 Extra stuff must go on the txMeta!

-Here is a txMeta too look at:
+Here is a txMeta to look at:

 ```js
 txMeta = {